Why Ewen’s Room?

 - He started running again, and used the hospital gym regularly.

 - He took on board the idea of helping other people, and spent time helping another patient complete a painting.
 He was pleased with himself when he told me, and I remember being surprised as I had never thought of Ewen having an artistic flair, unlike his sister!
+Was this a hidden talent?

 There are three ways of donating to Ewen's Room: Direct Banking Cheque or cash PayPal Account Name: Ewen…